awsdocs/amazon-rds-user-guide/doc_source/USER_ParamValuesRef.md

 ```

 **Example using a Boolean DB parameter expression**
-The following Boolean DB parameter expression example compares the result of a parameter formula with an integer to modify the Boolean DB parameter `wal_compression` for a PostgreSQL DB instance\.
+The following Boolean DB parameter expression example compares the result of a parameter formula with an integer\.
+It does so to modify the Boolean DB parameter `wal_compression` for a PostgreSQL DB instance\.
 The parameter expression compares the number of vCPUs with the value 2\.
 If the number of vCPUs is greater than 2, then the `wal_compression` DB parameter is set to true\.

 ```
 aws rds modify-db-parameter-group --db-parameter-group-name group-name \